ElVit/kmk-xiao-ble-numpad/README.md

 8. Extract the zip file and copy only the "adafruit_ble" folder to your "CIRCUITPY" drive (directly to the root directoy).
 9. Finally copy the "code.py" from this repository also to your "CIRCUITPY" drive (directly to the root directoy).

-Now your Numpad is ready to be used :tada:
+Now your XIAO BLE board is ready to be used :tada:

+You may now connect some switches or the rotary encoder to test it.

+## Build Instructions

+`TBD`